rTiGd2/ParXive/README.md

 ## Developers

 ParXive is library-first.
 The `parx-core` crate exposes a clean API for encoding now, and will expose verify/audit/repair in Stage 2.

+- Developer Guide: see `docs/dev-guide.md` for integration options (typed errors vs rich wrappers, interleaving guidance, I/O models) and rationale for recommended paths.
+- Exit Codes: see `docs/exit-codes.md` for a stable mapping suitable for automation.

 ### Library usage (Rust)